hello-robot/stretch_ai/docs/apps.md

 - [Grasp an Object](#grasp-an-object) - Grasp an object with the robot.
 - [Automatic 3d Mapping](#automatic-3d-mapping) - Automatically explore and map a room, saving the result as a PKL file.
 - [Read saved map](#voxel-map-visualization) - Read a saved map and visualize it.
-- [Pickup Objects](#pickup-toys) - Have the robot pickup toys lying on the floor and put them in a box.

 Finally: